 In the golf equipment market today, there is a greater variety of styles of putters than any other club.

-Although both styles have its own design and benefits that can be suited for a specific putting stroke, sometimes it simply boils down to a matter of personal preference.
+Although both styles have their own design and benefits that can be suited for a specific putting stroke, sometimes it simply boils down to a matter of personal preference.

 Let’s break down the two main styles of putter heads.
 We’ll give you the facts, and let you be the final decision maker.